Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation

-\subsubsection{Jacobian Matrix}
+\subsection{Jacobian Matrix}

-One can see from the system of equations \refEqn{eqn:Feq0} that, although the individual components of the \jacobian\ matrix of $\F$ coming from the discretized linear terms \FLargs\ in the {CGLE} are easily computed, such is not the case for those arising from the discretization of the nonlinear terms \FNLargs.
-Hence explicit computation of the full \jacobian\ matrix from \refEqn{eqn:cgle_nleqns} would be cumbersome.
-In addition, the \jacobian\ matrix is dense, so, as the number of unknowns (and equations) increases, it becomes unfeasible to solve linear systems with the \jacobian\ as coefficient matrix using direct methods.
-However, matrix-vector products with the \jacobian\ matrix of $\F$ can be computed efficiently for the problem at hand, making the use of iterative methods for solving linear systems a reasonable option.
-We proceed to review the calculation of this matrix-vector product since, as will be discussed in Section~\ref{sec:computation_newton_step}, it is an essential feature of the Newton step computation employed in the numerical continuation.
+The \jacobian\ matrix of the system $\Feqzero$ of nonlinear algebraic equations \refEqn{eqn:cgle_nleqns} is dense so, as the number of unknowns (and equations) increases, it becomes unfeasible to solve linear systems with the \jacobian\ as coefficient matrix using direct methods.
+However, matrix-vector products with the \jacobian\ matrix of $\F$ can be computed efficiently for the problem at hand, making the use of iterative methods for solving linear systems a viable option.
+We proceed to review the calculation of this matrix-vector product since it is an essential feature of the Newton step computation employed in the numerical continuation.